DavidLejeune/lorawan-gps-mapper/readme.txt

     -----
         NoSQL Database
         --------------
-        Instead of MySQL or other relational database we could implement a non-relational database (NoSQL).
+        Instead of MySQL or other relational databases we could implement a non-relational database (NoSQL).
         Each of these databases can be built around it's own rules and query style.
         Examples :